For CIA, fallout from Senate report looks far from over

 "CIA is frequently asked to do difficult, sensitive and sometimes risky things on behalf of the country," a U.S. intelligence official said.
 "Congress doesn't do massive studies of CIA's successful efforts such as preventing another massive casualty attack on the United States."

 Countries that cooperated with the CIA's post-Sept.
-11, 2001 detention and interrogation programme expressed dismay that its details became public.
+11, 2001 detention and interrogation program expressed dismay that its details became public.

 "Who now in any form is going to want to continue cooperation in the fight with global terrorism and with opponents of our world view, democracy, in this domain when the system is so dramatically liable to leak?"
 Polish Deputy Prime Minister Janusz Piechocinski told Poland's TVN24 broadcaster.

-Poland has acknowledged allowing the CIA to operate a secret interrogation centre on its territory.
+Poland has acknowledged allowing the CIA to operate a secret interrogation center on its territory.

-As details of the CIA programme dribbled out over the years, the agency has faced Justice Department investigations - no prosecutions materialized - and worried it would lose cooperation from allied intelligence services.
+As details of the CIA program dribbled out over the years, the agency has faced Justice Department investigations - no prosecutions materialized - and worried it would lose cooperation from allied intelligence services.

 But even some who are sympathetic to the CIA say the agency bears the brunt of blame for the damage.